mtolley/hippotech-2.0-demo/README.md

 ## Up And Running: The Microservices Version

 You can easily run a distributed, microservices version of the same application with Docker Compose.
-The functionality is identical, but there are more communicating microservices behind the scenes communicating over HTTP and Kafka queues.
+The functionality is identical, but there are multiple "microservices" behind the scenes communicating over HTTP and Kafka queues.
 You will need to:

 1. Clone this repository.
 2. Launch the microservices version of the application with Docker Compose